Work will start on Wellington's Cobham Drive crossing despite judicial review action

-A court has decided there are no grounds for granting interim relief to stop a pedestrian crossing being built on State Highway 1 in Wellington.
+A court has decided there are no grounds for granting an interim injunction to stop a pedestrian crossing being built on State Highway 1 in Wellington.

 Let's Get Wellington Moving (LGWM), the city's multi-billion-dollar transport project, plans to build an at-grade crossing controlled by traffic lights on Cobham Drive near the airport.